cccntu/minLoRA/README.md

 ### TODO
-- [-] A notebook to show how to configure LoRA parameters
+- [x] A notebook to show how to configure LoRA parameters
-- [ ] Real training & inference examples
+- [x] Real training & inference examples